sachadorf1/Jenkins_CICD/READMe.md

 - Key: Copy the new public ssh key (in git bash, `cd .ssh` -> `cat sre_jenkins.pem` -> Copy contents)
 - Click `Add key`

-## Create a webhook in github repo
+## Create a webhook in Github repo
 - On Github: Go into your repo
 - Go into settings
 - Select `Webhooks`